danielwestendorf/breezy_pdf-ruby/README.md

   # Extract Metadata
   #
   # BreezyPDF supports specifying how a page should be rendered through meta tags within
   # the HTML to be rendered.
-Contact support@breezypdf.com for more details.
+Visit https://docs.breezypdf.com for metadata information.
 Default is
   # true.
   #
   # Only applicable when `treat_urls_as_private == true`